 This course introduces the basics of college-level writing.
 In it, students will learn effective strategies of argumentation, including: creating a coherent claim or thesis; analyzing and responding to others’ arguments; handling and citing evidence; and adapting written work to different audiences and subjects.
 Students will also learn how to make their ideas clear and coherent at the level of sentence, paragraph, and document.
 Writing assignments may be on a variety of topics, and students should expect to draft and revise their writing.
 Available only through the College Credit Program.
 ENGL 101 does not fulfill an English major requirement.

-ENGL 150 Introduction to Literature – GS5 and GS9 C-EI, C-WI
+ENGL 150 Introduction to Literary Studies – GS5 and GS9 C-EI, C-WI

 In this course, students: 1) cultivate an appreciation for literature and 2) develop the skills of close reading and analysis of selected works from the genres of poetry, fiction, drama and nonfiction prose according to the various principles and techniques of literary criticism.